 “When it comes to writing engaging content, ‘you’ is the most powerful word in the English language, because people are ultimately interested in fulfilling their own needs.
 It may sound harsh, but the fact is your readers won’t start to actually care about you at all until you’ve repeatedly offered them exceptional value with your blog.” – Brian Clark

-4. My Least Two Favorite Words to Use in Each Post.
+My Least Favorite Word to Use

 This sentence has appeared on my website before: “These cookies are so yummy!”

-A few key things I’ve picked up the past year:
+A few key things to remember:

-- Write the ingredients in the order of which they are used in the recipe
+- Write the ingredients in the order of which they are used

 - Specify the size of egg (large? medium)—this makes a difference

 - Include serving sizes.